Olivier-Boudeville/Ceylan-LEEC/README.md

 	ok.
 ```

-### standalone
+### As standalone

-*When you have no live http server running on your server*.
+To be used when you have no live http server running on your server.

-letsencrypt-erlang will start its own webserver just enough time to validate the challenge, then will
-stop it immediately after that.
+LEEC will then start its own webserver just during the time necessary in order to validate the challenge, then will stop it immediately after that.

 ```erlang